isabella232/advertising-cloud.en/help/dsp/reports/report-about.md

        >[!NOTE]
        >
        >* This report is intended to show how different targeted segments perform.
 It uses segment membership data.
-When an impression is served to a person or device belonging to two or more targeted segments, this report will include one row for each segment.
+When an impression is served to a person or device belonging to two or more targeted segments, this report includes one row for each segment.
 For this reason, totals in this report may not match actual delivery.
        >* Conversion metrics and custom goal data for segments is available after August 2, 2019.
 All other data for segments is available beginning after June 1, 2018.

     * **Site:** By default, includes standard metrics, total media net spend, and total billable net spend by site.